isomerpages/moe-ast-moehc/_school-histories/Schools/CHIJ St Joseph's Convent.md

 In 2014, the Ministry of Education awarded SJC three Best Practice Awards – in teaching and learning, character and citizenship education, and staff development.
 In 2015, SJC’s differentiated approach for the Normal (Academic) and Normal (Technical) streams was recognised when it received the Lee Hsien Loong Award for Innovations in the Normal Course.
 In 2016, SJC was presented with the People Developer Award.
 CHIJ SJC celebrated its 80th anniversary in 2018.

 In keeping with the IJ ethos of service and compassion, especially towards those who are unable to help themselves, SJC’s Learning for Life Programme, ‘Critical and Inventive Thinking through Community Problem Solving’, is woven into the school’s Civics and Character Education and Values-in-Action programmes.
 Building upon the school’s strong tradition of netball, student leadership and interest in the performing arts, SJC’s Direct School Admission areas are theatre, debate, netball and student leadership.
-SJC’s Applied Learning Programme is ‘The Art of Communication through Theatre and Debates’.
+SJC’s Applied Learning Programme is ‘The Art of Communication through Theatre and Debates’. &nbsp;&nbsp;

 Principals:<br>
 \- Sr Theodora (1938–1941)<br>